duggu7055/Durgesh01/README (5).md

 - **Dependencies**: The files or inputs needed to build a target.
 - **Commands**: The actions performed to produce the target from its dependencies.

-For example, in a C project, `Make` can:
-- Compile source files into object files.
-- Link object files into an executable.
-- Clean up temporary files.

 ---